github/pets-workshop/content/guided-workshop/exercises/7-create-environment.md

 1. Copy the JSON to a scratchpad such as Notepad or Notes.
 You will use this object in the next step.

-> **IMPORTANT:** In the real world, this should be treated the same as any credential or username and password.
+> **IMPORTANT:** The credentials provided from this step should be treated the same as any credential or username and password.
 It should be properly secured and not shared with anyone.

 ## Securing secrets in a repository